DunnyOfPenwick/Retro-Frame/README.md

         - InstSpellLabel
         - RightPanel
             - ActionsPanel
-                - SpellsButtonPanel
+                - SpellsButtonPanel (The BackgroundTexture for the buttons is clipped from internal storage)
                 - UseButtonPanel
                 - WeaponButtonPanel
                 - TransportButtonPanel
                 - MapButtonPanel
                 - RestButtonPanel
             - HotkeysPanel
-                - _ (where _ is the panel number, 0-9)
+                - _ (where _ is the panel number, 0-9) (default BackgroundTexture is 'HotkeyButton')
                     - IconContainer
                         - Icon
-                        - IconCutout
+                        - IconCutout (default BackgroundTexture is 'HotkeyIconCutout')
                         - Animation
                         - ItemCountLabel
                     - CharLabel (This is the label that shows the key bound to the hotkey)
                     - DescriptionLabel
             - CompassPanel
                 - CompassPointerPanel
-            - TogglePanelButtonPanel
+            - TogglePanelButtonPanel (default BackgroundTexture is 'Switch')
-            - PriorButtonPanel
+            - PriorButtonPanel (default BackgroundTexture is 'Prior')
-            - NextButtonPanel
+            - NextButtonPanel (default BackgroundTexture is 'Next')
             - RightPanelPauseGameOverlay
-        - ErrorLogIcon
+        - ErrorLogIcon (default BackgroundTexture is 'ErrorLogIcon')
             - ErrorLogCountLabel
         - ViewPanel
-            - TopBorderPanel
+            - TopBorderPanel (default BackgroundTexture is 'TopBorder')
-            - BottomBorderPanel
+            - BottomBorderPanel (default BackgroundTexture is 'BottomBorder')
     - ToolTipContainerPanel (needed so tooltips scale correctly)